bwuny/calculator-prototype/README.md

 ## Overview

 This is a prototype calculator that allows you to perform basic mathematical operations such as addition, subtraction, multiplication, division, percentage, and arithmetic mean.
-It is a simple project created for learning and demonstration purposes.
+It's a simple project created for learning and demonstration purposes.

 ## Features